Krugersdorp Teen Rikus Kylander Achieves 5 Distinctions While Missing in Mozambique

 Source: Twitter

-GAUTENG, KRUGERSDORP - The release of the 2025 matric results on Wednesday, 14 January 2026, confirmed that missing Krugersdorp teenager Rikus Kylander achieved five distinctions, weeks after he disappeared while snorkelling off the coast of Mozambique.
+GAUTENG, KRUGERSDORP - The release of the 2025 matric results on Wednesday, 14 January 2026, confirmed that missing Krugersdorp teenager Rikus Kylander achieved five distinctions, announced weeks after he disappeared while snorkelling off the coast of Mozambique.

 Snorkelling off the coast of Mozambique

 Kylander, an 18-year-old pupil at Noordheuwel High, went missing in December 2025 during a post-matric trip to Ponta do Ouro Beach.
-He entered the water with about 12 friends, a week before Christmas and failed to return.
+He entered the water with about 12 friends a week before Christmas and failed to return.

 Read also